FBQLEditor/FBQLEditor/README.md

-# Fuctional Blocks Query Language Editor
+# Functional Blocks Query Language Editor
 For the program version 0.1

 # Download